vast-data/vast-grafana-dashboards/switches/README.md

 This document explains how to set up monitoring for Cumulus Linux switches version 5.12 and later using **OpenTelemetry (OTEL)** and a **custom Prometheus exporter**.
 Metrics are visualized in Grafana dashboards for daily monitoring.

+## <span style="color:red;">Update Dec 2025 — Please do not use monitoring on Cumulus switches of versions 5.13 and 5.14, due to Nvidia bug #4641291, solved in Cumulus 5.15</span>

 ---

 ## Contents